 Have You Played Atari Today?

 The finished casing holding all this hardware for Stella measures 23.5″ by 13.45″, constructed of plastic with a simulated wood grain panel on the front to help the machine fit in next to family TV console sets.
 Two banks of three silver toggle switches perch near the top of the device, controlling power, B&W or colour display, difficulty levels for each player, game select to navigate through the various modes offered by some games and a reset switch to restart an inserted game.
 Named the Video Computer System (VCS), it barely arrives in stores in time for the 1977 Christmas season.
 It comes with the pack-in cartridge Combat, designed by programmer Larry Kaplan, along with DeCuir and Larry Wagner.
 Under the initial design of the console, Combat had been planned to be integrated right into the ROMs of the machine as a built-in game.
 The included cartridge combines two early Atari arcade games, Tank by the Kee Games subsidiary, as well as Atari’s Jet Fighter, released to the arcades in 1975.
 A dedicated home version of Tank, the name of which vacillates between just Tank and Tank II, is also announced by Atari for release in 1977.
 The console comes with two joysticks, rounder variations of the controllers that will eventually ship with the VCS, with a single fire button and a flared tip.
 These sticks can be placed into two holders in the Tank II unit, allowing one player to control the left and right treads of the tank separately.
 In two-player mode, the sticks can be taken out for each player.
 Tank II is quietly canceled by Atari after the release of the VCS and its Combat game.
 With the VCS setup, there are two rheostat paddle controllers included as well, to facilitate comfortable play of the various PONG-type games to be sold for the console.
 Along with the included Combat, the library of nine launch titles to accompany the console is composed of: Air-Sea Battle, Indy 500, Star Ship, Street Racer, Video Olympics, Blackjack, Surround, and Basic Math.
+The VCS is also sold by huge department store chain Sears, as the Sears Video Arcade.

 Mr. Bushnell, Here’s Your Hat, What’s Your Hurry?